wuxxin/welltrack/dev/product-requirements.md

 - **Today (Homepage):** A dashboard providing an at-a-glance summary of the current day's metrics.
 It displays total events, mood and pain scores, along with a comparison to the previous day's totals to highlight trends.
 A detailed log of all entries from the current day is listed below the summary.
 - **Entry Pages (Events, Mood, Pain):** Dedicated pages for data input.
 Users can navigate to each page via icons in the header to log specific metrics for the current day.
 - **History (Charts):** A visualization page showing trends over time for Events, Mood and Pain data in stacked bar charts.
-- **Full Log:** A paginated, chronological list of all recorded data, grouped by day.
+- **Full Protocol:** A paginated, chronological list of all recorded data, grouped by day.
-- **Settings:** managing Event types and routines and app settings like data import/export and notification permissions.
+- **Settings:** managing Event types and app settings like data import/export and notification permissions.

 ### Main Functions

 - Events Logging:
-    - On the "Events" page, users can log completed Events sessions for the current day.
+    - On the "Events" page, users can log Events for the current day.
-    - The duration of each session can be adjusted in 15-minute increments.
-    - The app highlights Events sessions that are scheduled for the current day but not yet completed.
 - Mood Logging:
     - On the "Mood" page, users rate various aspects of their mood on a -3 (most negative) to +3 (most positive) scale using visual sliders.
     - Moods are organized into switchable groups (e.g., "Energy & Motivation", "Well-being & Self-Esteem").